IDA-RE-things/IDA-RE-things/README.md

 <hr>

 Distant past.
 From what all was started.
 Post-school years (pre 2000, pre x86-PC) Just for history:
 - [No Computer at all].
-The CPM-compatible operation system for 8080 was reversed by me from binary codes, which was published in one of magazine for hobbysts.
+The mini-CPM-compatible operating system for 8080 was reversed by me from binary codes, which was published in one of magazine for hobbysts.
 - [Still no computer].
 Have repaired ZX-Spectrum Computer PCB from one of my friends.
 PCB was researched by by me, cutting connections between IC's and watching signals, then found and fixed bug on PCB.
+Thus, I became familarized with a working ZX-Spectrum computer. (~1994).
-- [Ok, farther.
-Bought my own ZX-Spectrum compatible computer.
-But no tools around]: Starting to make assembler programs from the books.
-Assembler/Disassembler/Editor packege called HiSoft DevPack was reversed by me and extended, to compact store of large listings in his 64k only memory; Combined with more friendly editor from Pascal, and with screen driver from another package, to show 64 symbols per line instead of 32.
+- [Ok, farther. some years later bought my own ZX-Spectrum compatible computer.
+But there are no convenient tools around]: Starting to make assembler programs from the books.
+Assembler/Disassembler/Editor package called `HiSoft DevPack` was reversed by me and extended, to compact store of large disassembled listings in his 48k only memory; Combined with more friendly editor from Pascal, and with screen driver from another package, to show 64 symbols per line instead of 32.
 Also all in z80 asm.
-- Revers'ed and improved Pascal compiler for ZX-Spectrum (1st course of university times).
+- Revers'ed and improved `Hisoft Pascal` compiler for ZX-Spectrum (1st course of university times).
 Done on Spectrum itself.
 Using above disassembler/debugger/editor tools I reworked before.
-With result pascal compiler system I have then making large pascal program to do computation of schemes for radioelectronic, ported by me from Basic from radio-magazine and improved.  (~1997 y)
+The resulting "Pascal compiler system" on the tape, allow me have then making large pascal program to do computation of schemes for radioelectronic, ported by me from Basic from radio-magazine and improved.  (~1997 y)
 - All above work was done only with cassetes as information store.
 With the custom tape recorder, which I have modified to speedup and reliability of loading programs from cassete tapes.
 - reversing of fine-coded Autosimulator game for ZX Spectrum.